 Any monitoring solution that involves the sharing of video and confidential patient information over IT networks raises obvious concerns about data security and confidentiality.
 Dedicated systems such as NUCLeUS address this directly, demonstrating the best industry practices with powerful encryption to safeguard streaming video and other data against unwanted viewing or interception.

 The introduction of remote patient monitoring allows hospitals to manage clinical teams’ busy workloads more efficiently.
 One staff member can assess several patients by video, with less time spent walking between beds on a large ward, or covering several different wards on their rounds.

 Just as importantly, reduction in physical contact time between clinicians and patients can significantly reduce infection risks and the constant need for staff to don and doff Personal Protective Equipment that may be in limited supply.

 The applications of video-based remote patient monitoring extend beyond the immediate needs of the COVID-19 crisis.
 It is equally relevant in environments such as elderly care wards, where a single member of nursing staff is typically responsible for the care of a large number of patients.

-Discover NUCLeUSTM, the imaging platform that allows you to manage and distribute video signals, still images as well as patient data from connected modalities – across an entire hospital network.
+Discover NUCLeUSTM, the imaging platform that allows you to manage and distribute video signals, still images, and patient data from connected modalities—across an entire hospital network.